jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 [iControl REST doc](https://devcentral.f5.com/wiki/iControlREST.HomePage.ashx)

-**Note:** Why didn't we just write an iControlLX extension which accepts GET, POST, PUT, PATCH, and DELETE requests and then proxy each method to a remote BIG-IP?
-Because the iControlLX extensions framework imposes limitations on the headers which can processed by clients.
-There are iControl REST calls which can not be directly proxied through iControlLX.
+**Note:** Why didn't we just write an iControlLX extension which accepts GET, POST, PUT, PATCH, and DELETE requests and then proxy each method to a remote BIG-IP? *Because the iControlLX extensions framework imposes limitations on the headers which can processed by clients*.
+There are iControl REST methods which can not be directly proxied through iControlLX.
 Remember, it is not a generalized framework, but rather purpose built for specific tasks.
 Later we will write an application which does handle URL based proxying and then utilizes our trusted iControlLX extension.

 There are several steps involved in publishing an iControlLX extension via the iControl REST framework.
 The API Services Gateway has an iControlLX extension pre-installed which will look for iControlLX extension code or RPM files in the `/root/lx` directory.
 You can use `Dockerfile` `COPY` directives to copy your extemsions into the base API Services Gateway container if you wish.
 For completeness, we will show you the steps involved in publishing iControlLX extensions.
 The process is the same for the API Services Gateway or any BIG-IP, so it is useful to understand how publishing iControlLX extensions works.

 **Step 1.
 Upload the TustedProxy iControlLX extension RPM file to the API Services Gateway Container**